6 Holiday Travel Tips

 Whether by plane, train, or automobile, Holiday travel has a reputation for being stressful.
 Traveling by car can be particularly stressful since it means remaining diligent throughout your trip.
 Heavy traffic, bad weather, and distractions only add to it.
-This creates the perfect scenario for an auto accident or collision.
+This creates the perfect scenario for an auto accident or collision that can lead to needing major car repairs.
 Play it safe this year and make sure you’re prepared to hit the road by following these tips:

 Make Sure Your Vehicle is Maintained

-Breakdowns on the highway are inconvenient, dangerous, and cause a traffic snag for everyone else on the road.
+Breakdowns on the highway are inconvenient, dangerous, and cause a traffic snag for everyone else on the road- especially travelling during the holidays when it can be wet and icy on the roads.
 Make sure your vehicle is ready to hit the road by having the tires inspected and fluids topped off.
 If there are any unusual sounds under the hood, have it looked at.
 Check your wipers to make sure they’re in good condition and replace them if they need it.
 It’s probably time for a new set of winter wipers anyway!

 Be Prepared for the Worst